 Certain of our rental management agreements in our Exchange & Third-Party Management segment provide for owners of properties we manage to receive specified percentages of rental revenue or guaranteed amounts generated under our management.
-In these cases, the operating expenses for the rental operations are paid from the revenue generated by the rentals, the owners are then paid their contractual percentages or guaranteed amounts, and we either retain the balance of the rental revenue (if any) as our fee or we make up the deficit if the owners have not received their guaranteed amounts.
-At December 31, 2023, our maximum exposure under fixed dollar guarantees was \$5 million, of which \$2 million, \$1 million, \$1 million, \$1 million and less than \$1 million relate to 2024, 2025, 2026, 2027, and 2028, respectively.
+In these cases, the operating expenses for the rental operations are paid from the revenue generated by the rentals, the owners are then paid their contractual percentages or guaranteed amounts, and we either retain the balance (if any) as our fee or we make up the deficit.
+At December 31, 2022, our maximum exposure under fixed dollar guarantees was \$7 million, of which \$2 million, \$2 million, \$1 million, \$1 million, and \$1 million relate to 2023, 2024, 2025, 2026, 2027 and thereafter, respectively.

-We have a commitment to an owners' association that we manage to pay for any shortfall between the actual expenses incurred by the owners' association and the income received by the owners' association, in lieu of our payment of maintenance fees for unsold inventory.
+We have a commitment to an owners' association that we manage to pay for any shortfall between the actual expenses incurred by the owners' association and the income received by the owners' association, in lieu of maintenance fees for unsold inventory.
 The agreement will terminate on the earlier of: 1) sale of 95% of the total ownership interests in the owners' association; or 2) written notification of termination by either party.
-At December 31, 2023, our expected commitment for 2024 is \$11 million, which will ultimately be recorded as a component of rental expense on our income statement.
+At December 31, 2022, our expected commitment for 2023 is \$10 million, which will ultimately be recorded as a component of rental expense on our income statement.